 If you want, you can hide the badge counter using a the Show badge counter toggle in the Settings → Options menu.

 Selecting the vault item inside the Tab view will auto-fill login information to the detected input fields.
 In cases where a web page or service has multiple items with relevant URIs, Bitwarden will always auto-fill the last-used login.

 Currently unavailable in the Safari browser extension.

-Without opening your browser extension, you can right-click on the username or password input field and use the Bitwarden → Auto-fill option.
-If your vault is locked when you attempt this, a new tab will open prompting you to unlock.
-Once unlocked, the browser extension will automatically proceed with auto-filling your credentials.
+Without opening your browser extension, you can right-click on an input field and use the Bitwarden → Auto-fill option.
+If your vault is locked when you attempt this, a window will open prompting you to unlock.
+Once unlocked, the browser extension will automatically proceed with auto-filling your username, password, card, or identity.

-Bitwarden browser extensions provide a set of keyboard shortcuts (a.k.a hot keys) to auto-fill login information.
-If your vault is locked when you attempt this, a new tab will open prompting you to unlock.
+Bitwarden browser extensions provide a set of keyboard shortcuts (also known as hot keys) to auto-fill login information.
+If your vault is locked when you attempt this, a window will open prompting you to unlock.
 Once unlocked, the browser extension will automatically proceed with auto-filling your credentials.

 To auto-fill login information, use the following default shortcuts.
 If there are multiple logins with the detected URI, the last-used login will be used for the auto-fill operation.
 You can cycle through multiple logins by repeatedly using the keyboard shortcut: